 - There is an official medical diagnosis showing an injury occurred

 - Medical proof correlates to the reported injury

 - There is proof that the employee was doing his job duties during the time of injury or death

 Fighting a workers’ compensation denial, even on the above grounds, is not impossible.
-Our Pennsylvania workers’ compensation attorneys have successfully appealed hundreds of workers’ compensation denials, helping obtain tens of millions in relief for our clients.
+Our Pennsylvania workers’ compensation attorneys have successfully appealed hundreds of denials, helping obtain tens of millions in relief for our clients.
 For advice and help with your case, call (888) 498-3023 for a free consultation.
-Handler, Henning & Rosenberg is happy to help.
+Our team at Handler, Henning & Rosenberg LLC is happy to help.